Surely nothing can be more exciting than the run down to the festive Christmas Holiday. Enjoy my articles on this wonderful time of year.

 26. Mini Flashlight

-My husband loves these and has many more than he needs.
-In fact most men I know seem to like and collect them, but they're useful for everyone.
-You can also get cute little keyring torches which make fun fillers.
+My husband loves these mini flashlights and has many more than he needs.
+In fact, most men I know seem to like and collect them, but they're useful for everyone.
+You can also get cute little keyring torches that make for fun fillers.

 27. Disposable Camera for Silly Pics